tcdude/pyweek28/README.md

 ## Build / Install

+This game need Python 3.6 or higher to run and also, if you're not on 64bit Windows, you'll need build tools and the Python headers installed on your system.

+On Ubuntu that would be this command:

+`sudo apt-get install build-essential python3-dev`

+I'm sure on other operating systems / distributions this is just as easy, I'm just too lazy to look up the proper command for each.

-Clone this repo and run:
+Clone/Download this repo and run:

 `pip install -r requirements.txt`  (ideally in a virtualenv, but that's just my opinion)

-afterwards simply run `python run_game.py`

-This game need Python 3.6 or higher to run
+## Run the game

+After installing all the requirements simply run:

+`python run_game.py` *(or `python3 run_game.py` when both Python2 and 3 are installed)*